 She tried to be strong.
 She didn’t want to break down as she held her breath trying not to cry.

 He wanted so desperately to kiss her, to hold her tight, and feel her warmth against him.
-He wanted to reach through the bars and be touched by her… to feel her there with him, not by sight only.
+He wanted to reach through the God-forsaken bars and touch her… to feel her there with him, not by sight only.

 But he dare not.
 He was a wretched mess, he knew.
 He was repulsive to be near and he didn’t want her to be too close to him because of it.

 “I don’t want you to leave.
 But when you do, I don’t want you to come back.
 This is my sentence, not yours.
 Forget about me… because that is exactly what is going to happen when I am finally freed from this place.
 I’m going to forget about you.
 And please, understand that for me... it is hell and torture knowing it to be true.”